bgh-github/arch-uefi-cloudimg/README.md

 Testing, I discovered the images were only BIOS (MBR) compatible and wouldn't boot on my chosen VM hardware.

 Finding an [issue](https://gitlab.archlinux.org/archlinux/arch-boxes/-/issues/141) about adding hybrid BIOS+UEFI support, I set out to see if this was something I could tackle.
-Eventually coming to the realisation that, given my requirements, the added complexity to maintain legacy BIOS support and fiddling with GRUB (when simpler UEFI-only boot loader alternatives like systemd-boot exist) etc. wasn't something I wanted to pursue.
+Eventually coming to the realisation that, given my requirements, the added complexity to maintain legacy BIOS support and fiddling with hybrid GRUB configuration (when simpler UEFI-only boot loader alternatives like systemd-boot exist) etc. wasn't something I wanted to pursue.

 ### [Arch Installer](https://github.com/archlinux/archinstall)